A rainforest in the city

 Since I must have looked very brave, I was volunteered by everyone to become friends with “Brosche” the 175 lb python that was brought in for this special occasion as well.
 I’m not afraid of snakes, as long as they don’t bite or choke me to death, so I went for it.
 After all I couldn’t get out of it anyway ;)

 At first I must have looked as if I’m trying to learn how to ride a bike, still touching the ground.
 Not so much out of fear I could fall – it obviously wasn’t high – but because I was afraid to hurt the snake.
 Before you want to eat me alive because I put myself on this poor animal: I promise, the snake did not get hurt!
-Trust me, I was sceptical too!
+Trust me, I was skeptical too!
 However I have to tell you that pythons are more muscle than anything and this hercules of a snake really wasn’t bothered by me.

-Of course after I was “in position” someone had to say something like: “Just because it’s a constrictor snake, that doesn’t mean it wouldn’t bite.”
+Of course, after I was “in position” someone had to say something like: “Just because it’s a constrictor snake, that doesn’t mean it wouldn’t bite.”
 Thank you so much for making me feel even more comfortable!

 As you know, I survived and all of us had a fun time in the jungle before the jungle.